Updates from Thursday, July 24

 Jeff Zrebiec of The Baltimore Sun talked to Torrey Smith about Ray Rice's legal issues:

 Updates From Saturday, Feb.
 22

-“Right now, I feel very good about his side of the story,” Newsome said Saturday at the NFL Combine.
+“Right now, I feel very good about his side of the story,” Newsome said, via Darryl Slater of The Star-Ledger.
 “But I also feel very good about what he has done since that to help himself, to not allow himself to get in a situation like that again.
 I think that’s the best way to say it.”

 Updates From Friday, Feb.
 21

 Ravens head coach John Harbaugh gave a statement on Rice, according to Aaron Wilson of The Baltimore Sun:

 ESPN's Jamison Hensley has the latest update on Ray Rice's court appearance: